microsoft/DataConnectors/samples/TripPin/6-Schema/README.md

 >**Note:** This GetPage implementation uses [Table.FromRecords](https://msdn.microsoft.com/library/mt260768.aspx) to convert the list of records in the json response to a table.
 >A major downside to use Table.FromRecords is that it assumes all records in the list have the same set of fields.
->This works for the TripPin service, since the OData records are guarenteed to contain the same fields, but this might not be the case for all REST APIs.
+>This works for the TripPin service, since the OData records are guaranteed to contain the same fields, but this might not be the case for all REST APIs.
 >A more robust implementation would use a combination of [Table.FromList](https://msdn.microsoft.com/library/mt260762.aspx) and [Table.ExpandRecordColumn](https://msdn.microsoft.com/library/mt260752.aspx).
 >Later tutorials will change the implementation to get the column list from the schema table, ensuring that no columns are lost/missing during the json -> M translation.